+This release includes changes in the HDF5 storage format.
 PLEASE NOTE that HDF5-1.10 and earlier releases cannot read files created with the new features described below that are marked with a *.

 HDF5 1.12 introduces several new features in the HDF5 library:

-- Hyperslab Performance Improvements
+- Hyperslab Performance Improvement

-- References API
+- Update to References *

 Hyperslab Performance Improvements

-References API (RFC) *
+Update to References (RFC) *